Here Are The Most Beautiful, Charming Small Towns in New Hampshire

-Small town New Hampshire is as American as it gets.
-Natural beauty, charming architecture, and kind people make trips to these small New Hampshire towns a must-do, for tourists and locals alike.
+If you are looking for small-town America at its best, check out some of the most beautiful towns in New Hampshire.
+Natural beauty, charming architecture, and kind people make trips to these cute New Hampshire towns a must-do, for tourists and locals alike.
 Here are a few of the most picturesque small towns in the Granite State.

 These are really some of the most beautiful towns in New Hampshire.
 Which are your favorites?